 Example: We use health information about you to develop better services for you.

 Pay for your health services

-We can use and disclose your health information to insurers and the insurers’ reinsurers to pay for your health services.
+We can use and disclose your health information to partners who may be insurers and reinsurers if you are a customer of these products to pay for your health services.

 Example: We share information about you with your insurer to coordinate payment for your medical expenses.